truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 {{< trueimage src="/images/SCALE/Apps/InstallNextcloudConfig2.png" alt="Enter Host and Other Config Settings" id="Enter Host and Other Config Settings" >}}

 Enter a password in **Redis Password** to create a new credential or enter the existing password if you already have Redis configured in your Nextcloud account.
 Enter a password in **Database Password** to create a new credential for the Nextcloud database or enter the existing password if you already have the Nextcloud account database configured.
+Nextcloud does not URL encode in some places so do not use the ampersand (&), at (@), hashtag (#), or percent (%) characters in the Redis password.

-Accept the remaining defaults in the **Nextcloud Configuration** section, but if setting up a cron job schedule, select **Enabled** under **Cron** to show the settings to allow you to schedule a cron job.
+Accept the remaining defaults in the **Nextcloud Configuration** section.
+However, if you are setting up a cron job schedule, select **Enabled** under **Cron** to show the settings that allow you to schedule a cron job.

 {{< expand "Nextcloud Cron Jobs" "v" >}}
 NextCloud cron jobs only run while the app is running.
 If you stop the app, the cron job(s) do not run until you start the app again.